parinthorn/simple_log_parser/README.md

 ## Description

-The primary goal of this program is for process job's logs that have start time and stop time for notify that the time usage may greater than two layers
+The primary goal of this program is to track job start and end with stateful implementation.
+If the time processing the job is greater than give threshold of two levels, it will either logs as warning or error level.

 ## How It Works